Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

 The second strategy, in the following Global-PCA-PCE, uses a similar approach to \citet{meles2022bayesian}, with inputs of the PCE modeling defined in terms of projections on prior-informed PCA components spanning the entire domain.
-The symbols ${\vx}_{GPCA}$, $\mathcal{G}_{GPCA}$, and $\mathcal{M}_{GPCA}$ are used in the following to refer to the input, the physical distribution and the model associated with the Global-PCA-PCE strategy, respectively.
 More specifically, in the Global-PCA-PCE approach we randomly create a total of $1000$ slowness realizations $\mathcal{G}_{VAE}({\vz})$ from the prior and compute the corresponding principal components (see Fig. \ref{fig:002}).
-The input for PCE in the Global-PCA-PCE approach are then the projections of $\mathcal{G}_{VAE}({\vz})$ on a to-be-chosen number of such PCs.
-Note that, while following \citet{meles2022bayesian} all PCA processes are defined in terms of slowness, for readability purposes in all of the figures of this manuscript we present velocity fields.
+The input for PCE in the Global-PCA-PCE approach are then the projections of $\mathcal{G}_{VAE}({\vz})$ on a to-be-chosen number of such GPCs.
+Following \citet{meles2022bayesian}, all PCA processes are defined in terms of slowness..

-The effective dimensionality of the input with respect to $\mathcal{M}_{GPCA}$, that is, the number of principal components representing the input, is not a-priori defined.
-Following a similar approach to \citet{meles2022bayesian}, the effective dimensionality is here assessed by analysing the convergence to the reference solution in the output domain within the noise level as a function of the number of principal components.
-In Fig. \ref{fig:003}(a) and (e), two velocity distributions are shown next to the approximate representations (Fig. \ref{fig:003}(b-d) and (f)-(h)) obtained by projecting them on $30, 60 $ and $90$ principal components, respectively.
+The effective dimensionality of the input with respect to $\mathcal{M}_{GPC}$, that is, the number of GPCs representing the input, is not a-priori defined.
+Following a similar approach to \citet{meles2022bayesian}, the effective dimensionality is here assessed by comparison with the reference solution in the output domain with respect to the noise level.
+In Figs. \ref{fig:003}(a) and (e), two velocity distributions are shown next to the approximate representations (Fig. \ref{fig:003}(b-d) and (f)-(h)) obtained by projecting them on $30, 60 $ and $90$ GPCs, respectively.
 As expected, the reconstruction quality improves as more principal components are included.